 I’ve researched how to budget with an irregular income, but I’m still in the process of refining this.

 What The Future of Budgeting Looks Like For Us

 Well, not really.

-But I am researching as many monthly budgeting resources I can.
-This is for us obviously, but also for all of you too.
+But I am researching as many monthly budgeting resources as I can.
+This is for us, obviously, but also for all of you too.